Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 2. Thanksgiving marketing

 Thanksgiving is also a holiday focused on togetherness and an opportunity to appeal to the customers’ emotions.
 Postmates, a food delivery app, did just that with their “Friendsgiving” campaign.
+They created a list of recipes from different moms, including ingredients that could be purchased via the app.

 While it is important to have a Thanksgiving-focused marketing campaign, this is also a good time to start thinking of some creative Christmas marketing strategies.
 Thanksgiving really gets people in the holiday mood and kicks off the December holiday season.